georust/rinex/README.md

 [release portal](https://github.com/gwbres/rinex/releases)

 * [`sp3`](sp3/) High Precision Orbits (by IGS)
+* [`gnss-rtk`](gnss-rtk/) a position solver from raw GNSS signals.
+Currently works from RINEX input data, but that is not exclusive.
 * [`rnx2crx`](rnx2crx/) is a RINEX compressor (RINEX to Compact RINEX)
 * [`crx2rnx`](crx2rnx/) is a CRINEX decompresor (Compact RINEX to RINEX)
 * [`rinex-qc`](rinex-qc/) is a library dedicated to RINEX files analysis